-Able-Ride is a shared ride, curb-to-curb (or Origin to Destination service when requested) paratransit bus service for people with disabilities.
+Able-Ride is a shared ride, door to door (or Origin to Destination service when requested) paratransit bus service for people with disabilities.
 Able-Ride provides transportation for people who are unable to use fixed route bus service for some or all of their trips.

 Our new Riders Guide will help you understand Nassau County's Able Ride Service.
 The Guide answers many common questions and outlines the Services offered.

 You can download the Riders Guide here.
 Also available en Espanol.

 Able-Ride Service Application

 In order to access Able-Ride, you must be certified.
 Please download the application and return it to the address listed in the Application.
 Once we receive your application, please allow 3 weeks for the certification process to be complete.

 You can Download an Able Ride Application Here.

 Pre-Paid Ticket Books are Available